-Bus analogy, Coca Cola’s founder and why Modi will lose the next polls: What Rahul Gandhi told OBC leaders
+Bus analogy, Coca-Cola’s founder and why Modi will lose the next polls: What Rahul Gandhi told OBC leaders

 Here’s what he said at an event organised by the Congress for Other Backward Caste leaders from the party:

-Coca Cola and McDonalds
+Coca-Cola and McDonalds

 The Congress president used global brands to illustrate his claim that smaller businessmen couldn’t scale up in the country.

-“Have you heard of Coca Cola?
+“Have you heard of Coca-Cola?
 Tell me who started the company, do you know?
 Let me tell you, it was a person who sold lemonade in the US.
 He would mix sugar in water.
-He was respected for his skill, raised money and started Coca Cola,” Gandhi said.
+He was respected for his skill, raised money and started Coca-Cola,” Gandhi said.

 He claimed that global fast food chain McDonalds was started by a man who ran a dhaba, and that global auto companies Ford, Mercedes and Honda were started by mechanics.